microsoft/driver_safety_analysis/README.md

   - Python > 3.5
   - **packages**: numpy (1.14.0 and above), scipy, pandas, seaborn, matplotlib, pyspark

-A code story presenting the entire flow will be uploaded to https://www.microsoft.com/developerblog

 ### Deployment
 When deploying this sample solution you should take note of a few resources provided in the repository: